-If you’re wondering how to get an Indian visa from USA or many other countries, I’m here to help!
+If you’re wondering how to get an Indian visa from the USA or many other countries, I’m here to help!
 The Indian Visa application process is always changing and can seem complicated.
 It’s also complicated because there are many sites which look “official” offering the Indian visas.
-In this post, I share how to get the 60 day E-Tourist visa.
+In this post, I share how to get a one-year E-Tourist visa.
+In the past, it was a 60-day visa but it has been increased to one year with a max stay at a time of 180 days for some.